 - (2) The student knows how to locate, analyze, and apply career information.
 The student is expected to: - (A) access career information using print and on-line resources to complete an educational and/or training plan for a career pathway; - (B) access career information using interviews with business and industry representatives to create a career resource file; - (6) The student knows the process of career planning.
-The student is expected to: - (B) prepare an oral or written plan describing the specific factors considered in the decision-making process used to solve a simulated career problem;
+The student is expected to: - (A) list and explain the steps in the decision-making process; - (B) prepare an oral or written plan describing the specific factors considered in the decision-making process used to solve a simulated career problem; - (7) The student knows the importance of productive work habits and attitudes.
+The student is expected to: - (B) list characteristics of an effective team member; - (C) work on a team to accomplish an assigned task; and - (D) write job scenarios demonstrating positive and negative employee/customer relations.